zhoubihn/clisp-notes/key-points.md

     ordinary characters, no longer delimiters.
 Hence, the code `"foo bar"` is a single atom, not two atoms as `"foo` and `bar"`.
     Similarly, `"foo (bar)"` is also a single atom.

+    In Common Lisp, a string is evaluated to itself.

 8. In Common Lisp, each symbol is an atom.